-Urgent Care can be received from an In-Network Provider or an Out-of-Network Provider.
-If you visit an Out-of-Network Provider your Cost Shares may be higher.

-If you have an Accidental Injury or a medical problem, We will decide whether your injury or medical problem is Urgent Care or Emergency Care for coverage purposes, based on your diagnosis and symptoms.
+Often an Urgent rather than an Emergency medical problem exists.
+Urgent Care can be obtained from an In-Network or Out-of-Network Provider.
+If you experience an Accidental Injury or a medical problem, We will determine whether your injury or condition is an Urgent Care or Emergency Care situation for coverage purposes, based on your diagnosis and symptoms.